Commercial offshore diving: Connections

 Connections may include tie-in of a pipeline to a platform riser, wellhead, manifold, or another pipeline by end or tee connection, insertion of valves, and connection to flexible hoses at single point moorings.
 The work may include measurement and survey of the components to be connected, welded and flanged connections, including inspection, alignment, surface preparation, fitting of gaskets and bolts, tensioning of bolts and testing.
 Disconnecting may also be necessary, which may involve splitting, cutting and burning work.
 When welding is necessary a hyperbaric welding chamber may be fitted around the pipeline so that welding can be done in an inert gaseous environment rather than wet, as this improves the weld quality.
 Depending on circumstances, the chamber may be large enough for the welder to work inside, but as the chamber must be accessed at depth and is under ambient pressure, the work must be done by a diver.

 Pipeline inspection

 Pipeline inspection is done by divers or remotely operated vehicles (ROVs).
 Inspection requirements may be set by owners, certifying authorities, insurance companies and government departments, and there are a number of tasks which may be specified.
 These generally include inspection for pipeline stability, damage and fouling, and the inspection is usually recorded on video with a running commentary, and by still photography for details.
 Damage will be measured and the position and extent recorded.
-Repairs will also be usually be done by divers.
+Repairs will also usually be done by divers.